 EU citizens can study, live, shop, work and retire in any EU country - and enjoy products from all over Europe.

-To create this unified market, hundreds of technical, legal and bureaucratic barriers that stifled free trade and free movement between the EU’s member countries were abolished in a series of reforms, culminating in 1993.
+To create this single market, hundreds of technical, legal and bureaucratic barriers to free trade and free movement between the EU’s member countries have been abolished.

-At the same time, the EU works to ensure these greater freedoms don’t undermine fairness, consumer protection or environmental sustainability – aided by Europe's various competition and regulatory authorities.
+At the same time, with the help of Europe’s various competition and regulatory authorities, the EU works to ensure that these greater freedoms don’t undermine fairness, consumer protection or environmental sustainability.

-And economic integration can be a valuable defence against periodic recessions, allowing EU countries to continue trading with one another rather than resorting to narrow protectionist measures that would worsen the crisis.
+Economic integration can also be a great advantage in times of recession, allowing EU countries to continue trading with one another, rather than resorting to protectionist measures that would worsen the crisis.